 Why do I care?

 For a brief while, I thought technology could be the answer to almost everything, but then my work proved me wrong.
+I really believed that building the right technological solution could enable us to the right decisions.

 These formative experiences inform my belief that we need to invest in socialware, not just hardware.
 And we can get scale when we invest in these two things together, strategically.